-The 2024 budget proposes appropriations language to enable CUPCA to use up to \$1,000 of appropriated amounts for courtesy and social responsibilities associated with official duties, including outreach and engagement with Tribal partners to honor traditions.
-This request would provide CUPCA similar authority provided to other agencies to extend hospitality to official visitors without CUPCA project employees bearing expenses from their own personal funds.
+The 2025 budget proposes appropriations language to enable the Central Utah Project Completion Act to use up to \$1,000 of appropriated amounts for courtesy and social responsibilities associated with official duties, including outreach and engagement with Tribal partners to honor traditions.
+This request would provide CUPCA similar authority provided to other agencies to extend hospitality to official visitors without bureau employees bearing expenses from their own personal funds.